-An optional Flue Exhaust Tee (sales option D-14) is available to facilitate horizontal venting (See Figure 35).
-Any venting that exits the back of the heater requires this tee.
+An optional Flue Exhaust Tee (sales option D-14) is available to facilitate horizontal venting.
+See Figure 35.
+Any reference to horizontal venting that exits the back of the heater requires this tee.
 Refer to Table K for the appropriate kit for your model.